YuriLappy/ISO27001-Transition-v13---v22/README.md

 - Data Masking (A.8.11)
 - Data Leakage Prevention (DLP) Policy (A.8.12)
 - Web Filtering Policy (A.8.23)
-- Secure Coding Guidelines (A.8.28)
 - Configuration Management Procedure (A.8.9)
-- Remote Working Policy (A.6.7)
 - Updated Risk Assessment Report and SoA Template

  📁 What’s Included